razorgoto/myresume/Resume.md

 Jan 2007 to April 2007

 -   Develop an internal user guides for back office employees
--   Develop company’s official IT usage guideline for technology resources
+-   Develop corporate IT usage guideline for technology resources
 -   Document business critical procedures for the IT department

 ## Free Geek Toronto